 and the full-equiped kitchen but I just boiled the water for my coffee and tea.

-Sarlat-La-Canéda (or simply Sarlat) is an amazing old medieval town in south-west of France.
-When I first saw it on the internet, I thought “yeah, looks nice!
-Let’s go!” but when I arrived, I was very impressed.
-I’d love to name it “The Golden Pearl” due to the unique colour of the old sandstone houses in this town.
+Sarlat-La-Canéda (or simply Sarlat) is an amazing old medieval town in the southwest of France.
+When I first saw it on the internet, I thought, “Yeah, looks nice!
+Let’s go!”
+But when I arrived, I was very impressed.
+I’d love to name it “The Golden Pearl” due to the unique color of the old sandstone houses in this town.

 The main door of the old house that in the photo below…

-The town was first born probably in 8th century and prosperous for several centuries, witnessed a lot of severe historic changes, suffering even from the war times in 14th century, but many amazing monuments dated back to 13th centuries still standing and awaiting for our visit, especially those numerous town houses, chapels…
+The town was first born probably in the 8th century and prospered for several centuries, witnessing a lot of severe historic changes, suffering even during the war times in the 14th century, but many amazing monuments dating back to the 13th century still stand and await our visit, especially those numerous townhouses and chapels…

 one of my favourite houses in Sarlat…